WordPress.com Pricing (2023) How Much Will You Really Pay for Your Site?

-For emails, no luck I’m afraid.
-You can look at Google’s Google Workspace, which will let you create a professional email address using your domain name for around $70 a year.
+For an alternative long-term solution, you can look at Google Workspace, which will let you create a professional email address using your domain name for around $70 a year.
 A free Google alternative is Zoho Workplace, which gives you up to five inboxes at no cost.

-You could also use a service like Namecheap, which only costs around $20 a year for a custom domain and email address.
+You could also use a domain registrar like Namecheap, which only costs around $20 a year for a custom domain and email address.

 You can pay for your WordPress.com plan with a credit card (Visa, Mastercard, Amex, Discover) or PayPal.

 Plans have limits for the amount of storage on your site (actual files like text, video and images), which we’ve detailed in the table above.
 There are no limits to the amount of bandwidth, so you could have millions of visitors on your site!

 But the biggest shock has to do with the cap on plugins you can install (see below).

 Yes, but you’re thinking about WordPress.org.
 That’s the open-source version that has all WordPress core features unlocked, but it means that you have to install it and take care of the hosting yourself (although there are plenty of cheap web hosts to choose from).